-(L) Individual Landmark Technical Review and Hearing.
-Within 14 calendar days of the completion and issuance of the report on the proposed designation pursuant to the requirements of subsection (JK), staff shall schedule a public meeting with a subcommittee of no fewer than three Commissioners for a technical review of the report and process for compliance with the requirements of Subsections (I), (J), and (K).
+- (L) Individual Landmark Technical Review and Hearing.
+Within 14 calendar days of the completion and issuance of the report on the proposed designation pursuant to the requirements of subsection (

-(1) Should the subcommittee determine that the report and process do not meet the requirements, the subcommittee shall thus advise the petitioner(s), property owner(s), and staff.
-As eppropriate to the stated deficiency, the appropriate party may respond within one year of the date of the initial decision.
-After this time period the petition will be deemed void.

-(2) Should the subcommittee determine that the report and process meet the requirements, staff shall schedule a public hearing to be held at a regular meeting of the Commission within 90 calendar days of the submission of the petitionssubcommittee meeting, unless an extension is requested by the petitioner or property owner and agreed upon by those parties deemed appropriate and reasonable by the Chair, unless continued by the Commission Chairperson for just cause, but not to exceed 120 calendar days.
-If requested by the petitioner or property owner and deemed appropriate and reasonable by the Chair, unless continued and reasonable by the Chair by the petitioner or property owner and deemed appropriate and reasonable by the petitioner or property owner and deemed appropriate and reasonable by the Chairperson, the hearing may be held at a time and place convenient to the public.
+K), staff shall schedule a public meeting with a subcommittee of no fewer than three Commissioners for a technical review of the report and process for compliance with the requirements of Subsections (I), (J), and (K). - (1) Should the subcommittee determine that the report and process do not meet the requirements, the subcommittee shall thus advise the petitioner(s), property owner(s), and staff.
+As appropriate to the stated deficiency, the appropriate party may respond within one year of the date of the initial decision.
+After this time period the petition will be deemed void. - (2) Should the subcommittee determine that the report and process meet the requirements, staff shall schedule a public hearing to be held at a regular meeting of the Commission within 90 calendar days of the submission of the petitionssubcommittee meeting, unless an extension is requested by the petitioner or property owner and agreed upon by those parties deemed appropriate and reasonable by the Chair unless continued by the Commission Chairperson for just cause, but not to exceed 120 calendar days.
+If requested by the petitioner or property owner and deemed appropriate and reasonable by the Chair person, the hearing may be held at a time and place convenient to the public.